 Full Artist's statement

-As a first-generation product of the digital age, my interests follow my upbringing in a bridged analog-digital culture.
+The advent and proliferation of digital technologies have rapidly changed and challenged our notions of viewership and engagement, and as a first-generation product of this current digital age, my interests follow my upbringing in a bridged analog-digital culture.

 How are images captured in the analog and digital domains?
 How can the camera itself influence what it records?

 How does technology alter the viewership experience?
 Is the color “red” that I see on my iPhone’s screen the same “red” that is seen on a desktop computer in Moscow?

 Where did a certain memory take place, and is it remembered as fact or fiction?
 Who tells the stories we remember, and how are they documents for future generations?

 As I focus on my personal experiences with analog and digital technologies through the capture, presentation and storage of imagery (data), my creative research and practice addresses these questions amongst the larger issues of developing an understanding that what we see might not be how we see it.

 Photographic test charts are used to confirm that colors match the scene in which they’re captured.
 Calibration charts are used similarly, to ensure that the camera and lenses are performing to their maximum ability.
 But what happens when these charts become obsolete – many have expiration dates stamped into them, and others come with “use by” recommendations – is “red” from a 1950’s photographic card still as “red” as a 1980’s TV test chart?
 Can a contemporary lens still resolve to the maximum power illustrated in a test chart from the 1960’s?

 Patterns, shadows and imperfections mar the supposedly blank surfaces of slide and movie projection screens.
 No longer are the optically flat surfaces sterile for displaying intended content, but instead, become physical landscapes of ripples, shadows, stains and tears that characterize and present the image in a unique light.